axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

 _You can manually create a respective YML file and put it into the GitHub workflows folder_

 In this case, follow the below steps to set up
-1. Make sure you are on the master/main branch of the project _(the file should exist in your master and development branch and it should not be in gitignore)_
+1. Make sure you are on the main (default) branch of the repository.
 2. Create a folder `.github` inside create `workflows` folder in the root directory of the project _(in our case it will reside outside the wp-content folder)_
-3. Under the workflows folder, you can create your deployment file which is a YML file in the end the path for the file will look like this: `.github/workflows/dev.yml`
+3. Under the workflows folder, you can create your deployment `.yml` file.
+The folder structure will look like this: `.github/workflows/dev.yml`
 4. You can set up all the processes and actions to be taken once the GitHub action is triggered.
 5. Once you are done with the YML file commit the changes and push the file
-6. As per the code, the actions will be taken
+6. As per instructions in `.yml` file, the actions will run on GitHub.
-7. Later step you will get to know the details of what goes into the YML file
+7. In the later step we will see what goes into the `.yml` file.

 <br>